 - 2.1 SPREP is calling for tenders from qualified and experienced consultants who can offer their services to assist SPREP in providing technical support/services to the participating Pacific Island Countries in the implementation of the Pacific MIA project; - 2.2 The Terms of Reference and the Specific Duties of the Consultant are set out in Attachment "A".
-A background on the Project, and the progress to date is included as Annex 1. - 2.3 The successful applicant will need to provide technical assistance, training and guidance to the officials from the 5 participating Pacific Islands countries in the following areas: - Assessment of the national infrastructure and capacity for the management of mercury, including national legislation
+A background on the Project, and the progress to date is included as Annex 1. - 2.3 The successful applicant will need to provide technical assistance, training and guidance to the officials from the 5 participating Pacific Islands countries in the following areas:

-- Development of a mercury inventory using the UNEP mercury tool kit and strategies to identify and assess mercury contaminated sites - Identification of challenges, needs and opportunities to implement the Minamata Convention on Mercury - Preparation and validation of National MIA reports - 2.4 All trainings in the countries should be completed by the end February 2019.
+- Assessment of existing sources of information on mercury pertaining to the participating country, and where required, assist in the formulation of the assessment report; - Assessment of the national infrastructure and capacity for the management of mercury, including national legislation, and where required, assist in the formulation of the assessment report; - Development of a mercury inventory using the UNEP mercury tool kit and strategies to identify and assess mercury contaminated sites; - Identification of challenges, needs and opportunities to implement the Minamata Convention on Mercury, and where required, assist in the formulation of the report of the challenges, needs and opportunities; - Preparation and validation of National MIA reports - 2.4 All trainings in the countries should be completed by the end June 2019.